projectcalico/calico/docs/source/bare-metal.rst

 To make use of Calico's host endpoint support, you will need to follow these steps, described in more detail below:

-- create an etcd cluster
+- create an etcd cluster, if you haven't already
 - install Calico's Felix daemon on each host
 - initialise the etcd database
-- create host endpoint objects in etcd for each interface you want to Calico to police (in a later release, we plan to support interface templates to remove the need to explicitly configure every interface)
+- create host endpoint objects in etcd for each interface you want Calico to police (in a later release, we plan to support interface templates to remove the need to explicitly configure every interface)
 - insert policy into etcd for Calico to apply